starryknight/GA-SEI-curriculum/sequences/express-views-exercise/readme.md

 Your web page will need to:

-* provide a homepage
+* provide a web page that lists all bank accounts

 # Setup

 ```
-cd coffee-shop
+cd atm
 npm install
 ```